BelledonneCommunications/linphone-iphone/README.md

         ./prepare.py --list-features

-You can for instance enable X264 by using:
+You can for instance enable X264 using:

         ./prepare.py -DENABLE_NON_FREE_CODECS=ON -DENABLE_X264=ON [other options]